 Why Early Detection Matters

-Signs of dementia should not be taken lightly; Alzheimer's is the most common form of dementia.
+Signs of dementia should not be taken lightly.
+Early diagnosis gives you a chance to seek treatment and plan for the future.
 If you or someone you know is experiencing early signs of Alzheimer's disease, please see a doctor.
 Alzheimer's is a type of dementia that causes problems with memory, thinking and behavior.
 Symptoms usually develop slowly and get worse over time, becoming severe enough to interfere with daily tasks.
-Early diagnosis gives you a chance to seek treatment and plan for the future.

 Get the maximum benefit from available treatments – You can explore treatments that may provide some relief of dementia symptoms and help you maintain a level of independence longer.
 You may also increase your chances of participating in clinical drug trials that help advance Alzheimer's disease research.